 Kubera, named for the Lord of Wealth in Indian mythology, is a complete wealth management tool that empowers users to add, manage, and optimize every single asset including cash, stocks, bonds, vehicles, art, real estate, and — of course — digital assets like security token offerings, trademarks, domains, ecommerce stores, SaaS platforms, mobile applications, and more.

-Sign up for a free trial or a simple, affordable subscription to Kubera and see what it’s like to finally have the one tool you need to diversify your portfolio with digital assets, keep close track of your net worth, and ensure safe transfer of all your important financial elements to your heirs.
+Or, you can sign up for an affordable subscription to Kubera and see what it’s like to finally have the one tool you need to diversify your portfolio with digital assets, keep close track of your net worth, and ensure safe transfer of all your important financial elements to your heirs.